SmithEcophysLab/ecophys_sp2021/Notes/notes_02.11.2021.md

 	- [link to miniquiz 3](../MiniQuizzes/miniquiz3_02.11.2021.md)
 2. Discussion of Bennie et al. (2016)
 	- leads: Melody, Lamia, Ashley
-3. Deliverable brainstorm (time permitting)
+3. Literature review brainstorm (time permitting)

 ## Homework
 - Read Atkin & Tjoelker (2003).
 The full citation and link can be found in the [Readings](../Readings) folder.
 The pdf can be found on BlackBoard.
 - Complete feedback for Atkin & Tjoelker (2003)
-- Continue thinking about your deliverable idea!
+- Continue thinking about your literature review idea!
+	- undergrads: get in contact with potential group members

 ## In-class notes

 ## Post class notes